nbessi/antlion/README.rst

 Rules Setup
 -----------

-Each rules can be provided with it own configuration.
+Each rule can be provided with it own configuration.
-To do this the section name of the configfile must match the section property of the rule class:
+To do this the section name of the configuration file must match the section property of the rule class:

 .. code-block:: python